straightlab/compgenomics_minicourse/02_externalData_downloadAndBacisQC.md

 # 579904/4 = 144,976 reads
 ```

 What is the length of each read?
 We need to count the number of character for each sequence line.
 First let's  extract the sequences from the file. `awk` is a great unix program to manipulate text files line by line.
-Here we just filter lines whit a number modulo 4 = 2.
+Here we just filter lines with a number modulo 4 = 2.
 Let's extract the first 3 sequences.
 The pipe operator `|` allows us to chain commands.
 The parenthesis in awk serves as an if statement. $0 is a variable containing the whole line.

 ```
 head -n12 raw/SRR8351023.fastq | awk '(NR%4==2){print $0}'